EleutherAI/lm-evaluation-harness/docs/task_guide.md

         ignore_punctuation: true
 ```

 Calling the benchmark is done the same way we would call any task with `--tasks`.
-Benchmarks can be added in `lm_eval/tasks/benchmarks/`